 4. Air bubbles

 Even though the CHILL EPOXY products have phenomenal bubble release properties, it is possible that some bubbles remains.
 If they are not gone after 10-15 min after pouring, a air dryer can be used to pop the remaining ones.
 We do not recommend using a torch.
 When using thermoset resins, which will generate heat, the last thing you want to do is add heat/stress at the surface.
 A quick pass 4-6 inches over the pour is enough to get rig of the bubbles.

 5. Cure time

 Each product is different.
 If you are using our casting systems, please refer to the TDS.
 Take note that the Pot life will have a direct impact on the cure time.
 Room temperature will also have a direct impact on the epoxy curing faster or slower.
 We always recommend pouring at 72F/22C.
 All systems have been designed, formulated and lab tested at 72F to offer the best results.
 A system like CHILL ICE 1 (1/2-1.5″ thick) will cure faster than the CHILL ICE 2 meant for a full 2″ thick

 6. Final Finish and Sanding process

 Using professional-grade fine-grit sandpaper remove any imperfections, marks or unwanted cured epoxy present.
-If you are looking for a satin or mat look, sanding and using your favourite wood oil ( VOC Free) will do.
+If you are looking for a satin or mat look, sanding and using your favorite wood oil ( VOC Free) will do.
 For a glass shiny finish, you will need to polish the surface.
 Wet sanding using high quality pads will help.
 Climbing up to 3000-5000 grit ( wet sanding) and buffing will give you the best results.
 Especially with clear epoxy projects.
 Use a high-quality wood oil like Odie’s Oil for the best finish.

 G U A R A N T E E